The Man Your Man Could Smell Like: "Scent Vacation"

-A third series of commercials debuted in early 2011, this time promoting Old Spice Fresh Collection Antiperspirant and Deodorant.
-The branding of the product line revolves around different world locations.
-In keeping with that theme, the 30-second commercial is entitled "Scent Vacation", and continues to maintain and expand upon the style of the previous ads.
-In the ad, Mustafa notes that "when your man smells like Old Spice, you can go anywhere."

-In "Scent Vacation", Mustafa begins on a beach in a grass skirt.
-The beach drops away and the skirt flies off to reveal Mustafa in mountaineering pants atop a mountain peak.
-He dives from the mountain, into water, appearing to swim through it, only for it to be revealed as a fishtank, which passes as the camera rotates to reveal Mustafa lying on his side in white slacks on top of a piano in a lavish living room.

 Responding to interest in the creation of the previous spots, an official behind-the-scenes video was released for "Scent Vacation".
 It reveals that much of the ad is again produced practically, with some camera tricks.
 For his dive from the mountaintop, Mustafa was raised on wires as the camera spun to simulate Mustafa's movement.
 Ultimately, the living room in which Mustafa is shown was built against a vertical wall, and the camera was rotated 90 degrees to make the room appear normally oriented.

 Unlike the previous commercials, which were shot outdoors, "Scent Vacation" was shot on a soundstage.
 More computer-generated imagery was used in this commercial than in the prior ads.
 The sand and sky of the initial beach scene and the entire mountain backdrop were added in post-production; wires were painted out, as were seams where two scenery pieces came together; fish were added to the aquarium; chocolate was added to a fondue fountain in the living room, and a stick of fondue foods was added to Mustafa's hand.

 Two 15-second spots were produced, entitled "Fiji" and "Komodo" after two of the scents in the product line.
 In "Fiji", a beach scene is shown as Mustafa's voice is heard.
 Mustafa rises from beneath the sand with an acoustic guitar, which he opens to reveal that it contains puppies.

 In "Komodo", Mustafa appears to stand at the base of a hill atop which sits an ancient palace.
 The palace is revealed to be a miniature, as Mustafa opens the front wall to reveal the product.
 He then walks over to a Komodo dragon and pulls open its back to reveal a cooler containing ice cream.

 The three spots share a common thread of misleading items containing other items.
 Aside from the guitar, the palace and the Komodo dragon, in "Scent Vacation" Mustafa also picks up a mountain goat, which he spins around to reveal a harp.